Providing Financial Incentives and Behavioral Nudges to Encourage Covid-19 Vaccine Uptake in the United States

 Details of the intervention

-In this study, researchers evaluated the impact of public health video messages, financial incentives, and a vaccine scheduling link on Covid-19 vaccination intentions and vaccine uptake.
+In the initial study, researchers evaluated the impact of public health video messages, financial incentives, and a vaccine scheduling link on Covid-19 vaccination intentions and vaccine take-up.

 First, individuals were invited to complete a short internet-based survey.
 All survey participants were then randomized to watch one of three public health video messages (California Department of Health message, safety message, health consequences message) or no video.
 The safety message and health consequences message were randomized to be race and gender concordant/discordant between the participant and the physician in the video.